Stuyk/altv-athena/README.md

 ## Summary

 This project solely exists as a new standard for GTA:V roleplay servers on the [alt:V](https://altv.mp/) client.
-This features type safety through TypeScript and a solid foundation for what I consider the core of roleplay.
+The Athena Roleplay Script has type safety through TypeScript and a solid foundation for what is considered core for a Roleplay server.
+You can find a list of features for the Athena Roleplay Script below in the Feature List section.

 Configuration files may be purchased from [Gumroad](https://gumroad.com/products/SKpPN).